phrb/NODAL.jl/README.md

 ===
 StochasticSearch.jl is a julia package that provides tools and optimization algorithms for implementing different Stochastic Local Search methods, such as Simulated Annealing and Tabu Search.
 The package offers a limited interface to [Optim.jl](https://github.com/JuliaOpt/Optim.jl).
 StochasticSearch.jl is an ongoing project, and will implement more optimization and local search algorithms.
 The API provides tools for implementing parallel and distributed program autotuners.

 Currently, it's possible to optimize user-defined functions with a few Stochastic Local Search basic methods, that are composed by building blocks also provided in the package.
-Evaluations of functions are made in parallel, using `remotecall_fetch`, the `@sync` and `@async` macros and `Tasks`.
+Evaluations of functions and technique executions are distributed between `Julia` workers using `remotecall`s.
 It's possible to instantiate multiple instances of a search technique, or different techniques, that run on the same problem.

 ### Installing
 StochasticSearch.jl supports Julia **v0.4.0-rc2** and **v0.5.0**.
 From the Julia REPL, run: